Work Environment Workgroup

 -

-Philadelphia STEM employers identify current policies and practices that increase or inhibit diversity, equity, and inclusion for Black, Latinx, and women Philadelphians in STEM careers (e.g., hiring goals).
+Regional STEM employers identify current policies and practices that increase or inhibit inclusion for all Philadelphians in STEM careers.

 MEDIUM-TERM OUTCOMES